How Much Does it Cost to Boil a Kettle?

 -

 Avoid the reboil: we’ve all put the kettle on 5 or 10 minutes before we actually wanted it, and it’s easy to flick the switch for a quick reboil.
-But, this costs much the same as the original boil.
-Try to avoid reboiling where you can.
+A common misconception is that a 'quick reboil' uses less energy, but the element still requires significant power to reach the final 100°C threshold.
+To understand why this process is so energy-intensive, see our article on how a kettle works.

 -